kubernetes/contributor-site/content/en/events/2022/kcsna/social.md

 <img align="right" src="/events/2022/kcsna/deluxx-fluxx-1.png" width="30%">
 Join us at
 <a href="https://www.deluxxfluxx.com/deluxx-fluxx-detroit" rel="noopener noreferrer" target="_blank">Deluxx Fluxx Detroit</a>
-from 6pm to 9pm for an evening celebration after the Contributor Summit!
+from 6pm to 9pm for an evening celebration after the Contributor Summit on October 24th!

 There will be arcade cabinets, foosball, karaoke, trivia and more!